Panzer Grenadier series: Invasion Of Germany

 Invasion Of Germany covers Western Front battles of 1944.
 Adds 48 scenarios but requires other games to play.

 River Fleets

 River Fleets It is a spiral bond book but add both counters and maps, so I listed in this section.
 Adds Serbian, Romanian and Austro-Hungarian counters two maps and 10 scenarios to the series.
 Lot of new river fighting ships/boats as well!

 Spearhead Division

 Spearhead Division Third Armored Division fought its way from Normandy deep into Germany.
 Adds 25 scenarios, 88 counters American counters but requires Elsenborn Ridge to play.
+The counters are in yellow and have the division's "Spearhead" symbol on them.

 Leyte 1944

 Leyte 1944 The Battles to retake Leyte in hard fought battles which include Japanese paratroopers.
 Adds 46 scenarios, adds 88 counters but requires Saipan 1944 and Marianas 1944 to play.

 Spiral-Bound supplements

 Iron Curtain

 Iron Curtain is a fictional supplement covering a war between the United States and the Soviet Union in 1945 and 1946.